zephyrproject-rtos/zephyr/doc/subsystems/networking/qemu_setup.rst

    :goals: run
    :compact:

-If you see error from QEMU about unix:/tmp/slip.sock, it means you missed Step 1 above.
+If you see an error from QEMU about unix:/tmp/slip.sock, it means you missed Step 1 above.

 Step 4 - Run apps on host